kanikashridhar/newsCrawler/README.md

                    ]
 	}

-Paths defines the xpath configurations to be used in order to fetch author and title from the scraped page.
+Paths defines the xpath configurations to be used to fetch the author and title information from the scraped page.
 ```

 # Executing RestAPI